 Denominator: All discharges in acute somatic care units.
 Stays assigned to Swiss statistics codes M500, M900, M950, M990 (only if the average length of stay exceed 10 days) are excluded.
 Stays with a zero length of stay are also excluded (only among stays grouped according to SwissDRGs rules).

-Since 2023, a new method allowing to distribute the costs among the different diseases (and interventions) of the patients.
+Expected values: The expected costs per illness and per procedure are calculated based on costs observed in Switzerland during the years 2021 to 2023, excluding chronic care hospitals (average length of stay > 30 days) and those with a daily cost exceeding CHF 10,000.
+Expected costs are calculated excluding extreme cases.
+Since 2023, a new method allowing to distribute the costs among the different diseases (and interventions) of the patients was introduced.
 This a a big step forward, since it provides analyses much more clinically interpretable by doctors and a precise estimation of additional costs explained by iatrogenic complications.
 This was made possible thanks to the new Iterative Proportion Repartition (IPR) method.
 This new approach has beeen scientifically validated, with promising results:

 – easy to compute, non-parametric (few assumptions)